 Chris turned his head to his friend almost as if surprised to see him there, he looked back at Joni, slowly letting go of him, realizing how close he had been to snapping completely and slapping him.
 For a moment his anger had made him forget about Adam, these moments of not controlling himself were beginning to happen too often.

 ”I need a smoke…” He said quietly and walked away from the kitchen towards the balcony.

 Joni heard the balcony door open and close; unconsciously he brought his hand to rub his sore arm while Adam gave him a look of concern.

-“What’s going on here?”
-He asked carefully; Joni almost looked little bewildered, he shook his head and looked away.
-“You fight often like this?”
+”What’s going on here?”
+He asked carefully; Joni almost looked a little bewildered, he shook his head and looked away. ”Do you fight often like this?”
 Adam asked.

-Joni was quiet for a moment he imagined himself telling Adam, wondered of the possibility of saying those words out, would Adam help?
+Joni was quiet for a moment.
+He imagined himself telling Adam, wondering of the possibility of saying those words out, would Adam help?
 Was it a trick?
 Chris would get mad at him, Adam was Chris’ friend, and would he really help?
 But at the same time Adam was also married to his cousin, they were happy, Suvi was happy, Adam wasn’t like Chris…

 ”I-” He started hesitantly, but at that same moment Chris appeared at the doorway.

 ”Joni, I’m sorry… I lost my temper…” He sighed, almost looking embarrassed. ”Forgive me?”
 He asked carefully, approaching, ”I was being horrible to you…” He continued and when Adam made way, he closed the distance and tenderly touched Joni’s cheek, his arm, ”I’m sorry, love,” he managed to sound sincere, his eyes holding some sadness in them when he leaned closer to almost hesitantly brush his lips against his.